nokitoino/AINA_Q-A-INLPT-WS2023/README.md

 Step 1: Webscrape the content (title, abstract,authors,references) from PubMed website (https://pubmed.ncbi.nlm.nih.gov/?term=intelligence+%5BTitle%2Fabstract%5D&filter=simsearch1.fha&filter=years.2014-2024&sort=date) from 2014-2024 and store it in JSON format.
 Step 2: There are 2 options:
 1st option : The bulk upload of the json file into Elasticsearch performing customized mappings performing semantic search and providing the relevant documents along with similarity score
-2nd option : Perform chunking using (fill it up)
+2nd option : Perform chunking using Langchain RecursivecharacterTextSplitter to perform chunking of 1000 with 200 overlap.(used this option in the project)
 Step 3: Using the OpenAI embedding API, embed the content and store it in the vector store.
 Phase 2: Generation phase
 Step 1: when the user posts a question on UI (steamlit), it is converted into an embedded API